 Patient navigation focuses heavily on reducing barriers to cancer care.
 The barriers addressed by navigators vary widely but commonly include timeliness of care, finances and insurance, transportation, and general support during the patient's experience with cancer care.
-Benefits from patient navigation are largely expressed during the early stages of intervention which include prevention, screening, and diagnostics.
+Benefits from patient navigation are largely expressed during the early stages of intervention which include prevention, screening, and diagnostics.1

-Studies have demonstrated that patient navigation can significantly reduce the time to resolution for abnormal screening results.
-Improvements to the diagnostic resolution timeframe are most pronounced among socioeconomically disadvantaged populations.
-They benefit the most from navigational assistance particularly when they have low levels of health literacy or limited financial resources and are uninsured.
+Studies have demonstrated that patient navigation can significantly reduce the time to resolution for abnormal screening results.^{1,2} Improvements to the diagnostic resolution timeframe are most pronounced among socioeconomically disadvantaged populations, particularly when portions of the population are uninsured or have low levels of health literacy.^{3,4}

-Maine Cancer Foundation has awarded 16 patient navigation grants totaling \$2,455,848.
+Maine Cancer Foundation has awarded 17 patient navigation grants totaling \$2,585,847.

-This has resulted in 21,218 patients identified for screening, and 5,442 additional referrals for diagnostic follow-up provided.
+This has resulted in 21,473

+patients identified for

+screening and 5,442

+additional referrals for

+diagnostic follow-up

+provided.